flexbox/contextAPI-exercise/README.md

 New context API exercise

+- Now inside Header.js finish off the code and import our AuthConsumer.
+Use the value of isAuth to conditionally render the link to /dashboard

+- Because isAuth is set to false, only the login button will be visible.
+Try changing the value to true in the state (it’ll switch to the logout button).

 - In AuthContext, add the methods login and logout in addition to isAuth in the AuthContext.Provider

 - Lets create a ProtectedRoute component: